Built With the People

 Unlike federal digital properties, state and local governments are not mandated to meet set standards unless they are federally funded.
 We plan to build a digital platform that complies to industry best practices for accessibility, security, development, and hosting.
 Unless states have established digital standards, this leaves a huge loophole for individual state agencies to de-prioritize compliance for their digital properties.

 Collaboration: Built with the people

-Successful digital initiatives hinge upon understanding of the people we design and develop for.
+Successful digital initiatives hinge upon understanding the people we design and develop for.
 We need to base our development on more than just empirical research, data, and a few assumptions.
 How about building with the people we are building this for?
 Agency content managers who use the system back end daily and our end-users, Georgians who interact with digital properties.
-We plan to collaborate not only to understand their characteristics, needs, and challenges but also to bring them in the conversation.
+We plan to collaborate not only to understand their characteristics, needs, and challenges, but also to bring them in the conversation.
 Before we finalize decisions, let the people weigh in.
 An open collaboration project from the get-go!

 The DSGa team is a lean startup within the state and depends on design and development partners to accomplish large projects.
 We worked tirelessly over a period of eight months to procure pools of qualified vendors and conduct technical and content discoveries to kick off the project in June 2018.